jupyterhub/nbgitpuller/docs/using.md

 To preseed the form, append query string arguments to the link generator itself, for example https://jupyterhub.github.io/nbgitpuller/link?hub=http://jupyterhub.example.com.
 This may be useful when you want to suggest initial values to someone else.
 The other parameters are `urlpath`, `repo`, and `branch`.
 Resetting the form will remove the seeded values and re-enable the form fields.

+# Git clone destination

+Git repositories are cloned into the default working directory.
+You can specify a different parent directory for the clone by setting the environment variable `NBGITPULLER_PARENTPATH`, this should be relative to the working directory.
+If you require full control over the destination directory, or want to set the directory at runtime in the nbgitpuller link use the `targetPath` parameter.

 ## Using the command line interface